oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-42-inconsistent-product-identification-helper.md

 ### Inconsistent Product Identification Helper

-For each product identification helper which resides in `branches`, it MUST be tested that the product identification helper contain at least the same information as the categorized strings.
+For each product identification helper which resides in `branches`, it SHALL be tested that the product identification helper contain at least the same information as the categorized strings.
-Information that cannot be represented in the specific product identification helper MUST be omitted from the comparison.
+Information that cannot be represented in the specific product identification helper SHALL be omitted from the comparison.

 > To implement this test it is deemed sufficient to follow the process below.
 > It is based on a static mapping of branch categories to the corresponding part of the product identification helpers.